OpenTelemetry Django Instrumentation¶

 DjangoInstrumentor().instrument()

-To exclude certain URLs from being tracked, set the environment variable OTEL_PYTHON_DJANGO_EXCLUDED_URLS
+To exclude certain URLs from tracking, set the environment variable OTEL_PYTHON_DJANGO_EXCLUDED_URLS

 (or OTEL_PYTHON_EXCLUDED_URLS